 As you can see, I have two other miscellaneous boards as well— a general “TO-DO” board and my “shopping list” board.
 (That’s for my weekly meal plan and grocery list. ** Bonus: there’s a mobile app that syncs with other devices so my lists are accessible from my phone in the store which in turn means no free-flying post-it notes to forget or send flying around the parking lot.
 Win.)

 The TO-DO board houses my lists of ultimate tasks that I want to accomplish.
 I’m constantly adding cards to each list in this board as I think of ideas and tasks that will get me closer to reaching my goals.
 Some are small little agenda items while others are full fledged projects.
+It's basically my semi-organized version of a brain dump.
 I just create cards as ideas pop into my head and then if they need fleshing out, I’ll add to them over time via comments or checklists within the cards themselves.

 Creating my Agenda